fltk/fltk/fluid/README_fl.txt

   "visible" : show window when opening file in Fluid "noborder" : borderless window
   "xclass" <word> : see fltk
-  "size_range" : this word is written with printf as "{%d %d %d %d}",
+  "size_range" : this Word is written with printf as "{%d %d %d %d}",
       min_w, min_h, max_w, max_h
-  "xywh" <word> : this word is written with printf as "{%d %d %d %d}",
+  "xywh" <word> : this Word is written with printf as "{%d %d %d %d}",
       x, y, w, h.
 This as actually read in the Fl_Widget Type, but here it ensures that window is not created as a subwindow.
   ... : inherits more from Fl_Widget (not Fl_Group)